BernardoOlisan/Rocket-NEAT-AI/README.md

 # Rocket-NEAT-AI
-Yeah, is not optimized.
+<strong>Yeah, is not optimized</strong>.
 Rocket AI, using the NEAT algorithm for evolutionary process

 ## How to?
 We have 2 `a.exe` files.